adambrgmn/test-extension/README.md

 I guessing the reason it's not working is due to the fact that creating a new tab is asynchronous and when I then try to execute the content script the the connection between my click and the script execution is lost.

+**If someone knows how to properly handle this please reach out to me!**